Education Programs at the Zoo

 *ADDITIONAL COST: EXTRA OWL PELLETS

+Teacher’s may opt to do purchase additional pellets.
+Owl Pellets are an additional cost (call for current cost).
 The teacher will be invoiced directly.
 (The extra owl pellet cost is not included with any program, including where the program fee is covered by a school board or third party.)

 Habitats and Adaptations